Optimizing Datalog for the GPU: Conclusion and Future Work

-We presented \tool{}, a new GPU-based system which achieves an order of magnitude performance improvement for large-scale deductive analytic queries. \tool{} is designed to compete with state-of-the-art CPU and GPU-based Datalog engines, and employs the same techniques as modern high-performance engines (\emph{e}.\emph{g}., semi-na\"ive evaluation, ubiqutuous indexing, and range querying) to ensure optimal algorithmic complexity.
-Additionally, \tool{} makes use of HISA, a novel data structure we developed to support high-performance Datalog engines on the GPU.
-HISA combines the algorithmic necessitites of modern Datalogs while effectively leveraging the massive SIMD parallelism available to modern GPUs.
-We then used HISA to build \tool{}, employing two novel design points to help achieve optimal efficiency for GPU-based deductive engines: temporarily-materialized $k$-ary joins and eager buffer management.
-We have evaluated \tool{} extensively compared to both CPU and GPU-based state-of-the-art; our results demonstrate improvements of up to $10\times$ on large-scale deductive analytic workloads.
+We presented \tool{}, the first GPU-based Datalog engine able to achieve net-positive performance compared to SOTA Datalog implementations.
+Our library \tool{} (implemented both for CUDA and HIP) enables modern Datalog implementation techniques, namely compilation to relational algebra, range-indexed iterated joins, and optimized $n$-way joins. \tool{} is powered by the hash-indexed sorted array (HISA), a novel data structure we developed to support high-performance Datalog engines on the GPU.
+We then used HISA to build \tool{} by employing two novel design points: temporarily materialized $n$-way joins and eager buffer management.
+We have evaluated \tool{} extensively compared to both CPU and GPU-based state-of-the-art; our experimental results demonstrate improvements of up to $45\times$ compared to an optimally-tuned CPU-based engine on context-sensitive points-to analysis of \textsf{PostgreSQL}.

+We notice recent work on running relational algebra and Datalog on multi-node systems, scaling them to thousands of nodes~\cite{sun2023communication, gilray2021compiling, kumar2020load, kumar2019distributed} using fine-tuned MPI all-to-all communication~\cite{fan2024configurable, fan2022optimizing}.
+Following this trend, one of our future projects is multi-node, multi-GPU programming coordinated via MPI.
+Such an effort necessitates a heterogeneous decomposition of work across nodes while minimizing communication.
+We plan to address this by leveraging the coarse-grained (task-level) parallelism inherent in specific applications.
+Additionally, we intend to extend \tool{} to support monotonic aggregation and implement recent join algorithms, such as free join~\cite{freejoin}.